YunoHost-Apps/wetty_ynh/README.md

 ## Configuration

 There is few configuration in Wetty:
-* Startup config (listen port, URL path, ssh host) is contained in the SystemD service file
+* Startup config (listen port, URL path, SSH host) is contained in the systemd service file
-* User interface configuration is done through the web gui itself.
+* User interface configuration is done through the web GUI itself.

 ## Documentation